Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

-Running a time limited pilot will enable us to evaluate and assess the impact of the policy on the group of young people and offer wider insight into value of basic income as an approach.
+Running a time limited pilot enables us to evaluate and assess the impact of the policy on this group of young people and offer a wider insight into value of basic income as an approach.

 How much is this going to cost?

 Ministers have allocated £20m to the delivery of this pilot over the course of 3 years.

 The payment is unconditional with no requirements attached.
 The gross payment will be the same for everyone and it will not be altered during the pilot.
 Payments will be made to individuals and not to households.

 The Welsh Government believes that taking this approach to supporting those leaving care will put the young people who participate in a better place to navigate what comes after the pilot and the next stage of their lives.

 The pilot has been designed to enable recipients to receive more than just a basic transfer of money; additional support is offered which is designed to build their confidence to negotiate the world outside of care.

 Recipients can access Citizens Advice Cymru for individual financial advice and support, signposting and additional support relating to well-being, education, work, as well as broader financial advice.

 The pilot is being thoroughly evaluated and will include responses and feedback from the recipients and stakeholders around both the effectiveness and the administration of the basic income.
 This continuous evaluation and feedback will inform how we support recipients as their two-year period in receipt of a basic income ends.